How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Wiring Notes

 I recommend PowerPole connections for everything as these are easy to use and reliable.
-If you don't already have one I suggest investing in a PowerPole connector kit which includes the crimp tool, insertion/removal tool, and various sets of connectors for different wire sizes.
-Note that in addition to crimping, terminals should be soldered to each wire, otherwise wires can easily slip out of the terminals, which is not something you want to happen when on a road trip or at a field day site.
+A PowerPole connector kit with crimp tool, insertion/removal tool, and various sets of connectors for different wire sizes can be a little pricey but are a good investment.
+Note that in addition to crimping, terminals should be soldered to each wire, otherwise wires can easily slip out of the terminals.

 The above details will result in a nicely-integrated compact node with a single power cord.

-If you happen to have only a 5V 3040, an LM2596 DC-DC converter module can be used to reduce the 12V supply to 5V.
-This may need a few 1,000μF of added filter capacitance and possibly an RC filter to reduce switching-noise RFI, but should usually be fine with no added filtering.
+If you happen to have only a 5V 3040, an LM2596 DC-DC converter or similar module can be used to reduce the 12V supply to 5V.
+In some cases though a few 1,000μF of added filter capacitance and possibly an RC filter may also needed to reduce switching-noise RFI.

 Radio Interface Wiring